Forum of Culture and Arts of Uzbekistan Foundation: “In the Name of Life” National Breast Cancer Association

 As many as 20,000 people joined the Susan G. Komen for the Cure Uzbekistan Race for the Cure on May 1, 2012 to say no to breast cancer.
-The event was organized by Fund Forum, Susan G. Komen for the Cure, the National Breast Cancer Association and the Women's Council, the race sought raise public awareness of breast cancer and raised funds to support efforts in Uzbekistan to fight the disease, which claims millions of lives worldwide.
-Al told, over 100,000 people across the Republic have joined the marathon since 2010.
+The event was organized by Fund Forum, Susan G. Komen for the Cure, the National Breast Cancer Association, and the Women's Council, the race sought to raise public awareness of breast cancer and raised funds to support efforts in Uzbekistan to fight the disease, which claims millions of lives worldwide.
+All told, over 100,000 people across the Republic joined the marathon since 2010.

 NGO “Forum of Socially Responsible Citizens of Uzbekistan”

 NGO “Forum of Socially Responsible Citizens of Uzbekistan” was founded in December 2011.
-The primary goal of the NGO is to create an interactive system of supporting socially responsible citizens, small businesses, grant recipients as well as regional activists directly involved in the realization of the Forum’s charter goals and objectives which include, but are not limited to, the involvement of participants on a voluntary basis in social programs and projects as partners; provision of administrative support for participants’ relevant proposals; and carrying out public control in practice.
+The primary goal of the NGO was to create an interactive system of supporting socially responsible citizens, small businesses, grant recipients as well as regional activists directly involved in the realization of the Forum’s charter goals and objectives which included, but were not limited to, the involvement of participants on a voluntary basis in social programs and projects as partners; provision of administrative support for participants’ relevant proposals; and carrying out public control in practice.

-In 2012 Forum considered 5,000 applications through its 14 information centers.
-About 4,000 people received free consultation on interested issues and the forum supported 300 business projects and helped to receive grants and loans for 4 billion soums., realize social projects and protect social-oriented business.
+In 2012, the Forum considered 5,000 applications through its 14 information centers.
+About 4,000 people received free consultation on interested issues and the forum supported 300 business projects and helped to receive grants and loans worth 4 billion soums, realize social projects and protect social-oriented business.
 Over 600 new jobs were created due to implementation of these projects.

-More than 300 projects are currently underway to promote repair and construction works, landscaping and gardening, ensure employment, allocation of concession loans, and implementation of socially important business ideas.